jaspereb/Retinanet-Tutorial/README.md

 # Creating the dataset
 The first step to creating your dataset is to pick the format you want to use, we will go with Pascal VOC 2007 here, but you could also use the CSV format or COCO.

-There are 3 foldes in the Pascal VOC format, JPEGImages, Annotations (which has .xml files) and ImageSets/Main (which has .txt files listing the data).
+There are 3 folders in the Pascal VOC format, JPEGImages, Annotations (which has .xml files) and ImageSets/Main (which has .txt files listing the data).

 ## Making JPEGImages
 I will be starting from a folder of JPEG images extracted randomly from a video stream.
 The first step is to cull them down to a manageable number (15 for our simple demonstration).
 When selecting images to add to the dataset we are looking for ones which are diverse, clear, easy to label and not blurry or obscured.